kids-first/ngs_checkmate_wf/docs/NGSCHECKMATE.md

   output_basename: string[]
   ram:
     type: ['null', int]
-    default: 4000
+    default: 4
 ```
-1) Ram in megabytes, input param optional - use if you plan on batching ~20+ vcfs.
+1) Ram in GB, input param optional - use if you plan on batching ~20+ vcfs.
 2) `input_vcf` is an array of arrays - basically an array of groups of vcfs that you would like ot see evaluated together.
 3) `output_basename` is an array of file output prefixes - should line up with the first level of array elements from `input_vcf`